-Once the transport firmware has been installed, connect one or more supplied narrowport and/or wide-port SAS or SATA cables to the CRB SAS/SATA connectors.
-Connect the other end(s) to one or more SAS/SATA drives.
-Connect the 4-pin power cable(s) attached to the SAS/SATA cables to standard 4-pin power supply peripheral power connectors.
+Once the transport firmware has been installed, connect one or more supplied SAS cables to the External Storage Design CRB SAS connectors.
+Connect the other end(s) to one or more SAS drives.
+Connect the 4-pin power cable(s) attached to the SAS cables to standard 4-pin power supply peripheral power connectors.